The Atlassian Marketplace is where you can discover and try apps to extend your Atlassian products.

 The Marketplace sells apps written by both Atlassian and third-party developers.
 You can even write one yourself.

 A full list of apps that are available for your Cloud products is available here.
-New apps for Cloud product are added constantly, so it's worth checking back.
+New apps for Cloud products are added constantly, so it's worth checking back.

 Atlassian checks entries in the Atlassian Marketplace to ensure that app information is as complete as possible.
 However, we don't actively monitor or guarantee any code posted in this space.
 If you find dangerous or malicious code posted here, contact us immediately so we can take action.